 Are Contacts and Glasses Prescriptions the Same?

-If you wear both contact lenses and glasses, you may have noticed that you have two different prescriptions.
+If you wear both contact lenses and glasses, you may have noticed after an eye exam that you have two different prescriptions.
 Learn more about why that is.

 Your Two Different Prescriptions